techboulnp-gif/Splunk-SOC-Lab/README.md

 * **Windows Server 2022** - Configured as a Domain Controller (DC01) to serve as the primary authentication authority and log source.
 * **Windows 10 Pro** - Utilized as the client/victim machine and the origin point for the scripted attack simulation.
 * **Active Directory (AD)** - Managed user identities and provided the security infrastructure for the lab's network environment.
-* **PowerShell** - Employed to automate the brute force attack script and perform system-level diagnostics.
+* **PowerShell** - Employed to automate the brute force attack script and perform system level diagnostics.

 ## 🔧 Key Skills Demonstrated

 * **SIEM Implementation & Engineering:** Configured Splunk to ingest and parse specific Windows Security Event IDs for threat monitoring.
 * **Attack Surface Simulation:** Executed automated brute force attacks to simulate real-world adversarial tactics in a controlled setting.
 * **Advanced Log Analysis:** Interpreted complex Windows Event Logs (EventCode 4624/4625) to identify malicious patterns.
-* **SOC Dashboard Development:** Built a multi-panel "Single Pane of Glass" monitoring solution to visualize security metrics.
+* **SOC Dashboard Development:** Built a multi-panel monitoring solution to visualize security metrics.
 * **Defensive Strategy:** Established authentication baselines to differentiate between legitimate user activity and unauthorized access attempts.

 ### 📊 Infrastructure & Capabilities Summary